 In accordance with Article 131(4) of CPR advances may be paid to the beneficiaries by the body granting the aid and included in a payment application.

-In line with Article 131(5) of CPR, Member States should disclose the information covered by columns A, B and C in Appendix 2 of each payment application to the Commission.
+In line with Article 131(5) of CPR, Member States must disclose the information covered by columns A, B and C in Appendix 2 of each payment application to the Commission.
 Adjustments of these amounts included in the final interim payment application should be reflected in Appendix 7 of Annex VII to CIR 2011/2014.

 The information reported by the Member States in this Appendix will be used by the Commission for the preparation of the annual accounts of the Commission.
 It enables the Commission to identify the part of declared expenditure in the payment applications that are advances, as pre-paid expenditure in the accounts of the Commission.

+In case amounts that are deducted from the accounts, contain expenditure related to advance paid in the context of state aid, these amounts should be reflected accordingly in this Appendix.

+As indicated in the CIR, the data in this Appendix will be reported cumulative from the start of the operational programme.

 Column A